Discuss Forum

 75 marksFinal selection based on Phase 2 marks + interview score

-As per the RBI Grade B 2025 Notification, the selection process is being conducted to select the skilled professionals for General, DEPR, and DSIM roles.
-It starts with Phase-I, an online objective test on subjects like economics, statistics, reasoning, aptitude, and English.
+As per the previous RBI Grade B notification, the selection is being done in 3 stages for General, DEPR, and DSIM roles.
+It starts with Phase 1, an online objective test covering subjects like economics, statistics, reasoning, aptitude, and English.

-Qualified candidates move to Phase-II, which includes descriptive and objective papers to test analytical, writing, and role-specific skills.
-Shortlisted candidates are then called for a personal interview to assess personality, communication, and problem-solving abilities.
-The final selection is based on Phase-II marks and interview performance.
+Candidates who qualify move to Phase 2, which includes objective and descriptive papers to check knowledge, writing, and job-related skills.
+Shortlisted candidates are then called for an interview to assess personality and communication.
+Final selection is based on Phase II marks and interview performance.

 StageCadreDetails